shikorab/SceneGraph/README.md

 ## About the implemented model
 Our model has two components: A Label Predictor (LP) that takes as input an image with bounding boxes and outputs a distribution over labels for each entity and relation.
 Then, a Scene Graph Predictor (SGP) that takes all label distributions and predicts more consistent label distributions jointly for all entities and relations.
+SGP satisfies the graph permutation invariance property intoduced in the paper.
 The repository includes just the SGP model which gets as input a label distribution that created a head by our LP over [VisualGenome dataset](https://visualgenome.org).
 The model implemented using [TensorFlow](https://www.tensorflow.org/)